16.06.2020 30.06.2025

 Middle East Regional Water Research Cooperation Program (MEWAC)

 Almost all countries in the Middle East suffer from a rapidly increasing water shortage.
 They belong to the group of countries most severely affected by water stress worldwide.
 As a result, the Middle East will need substantial investments and innovations in the water sector in the coming years.
-To this end, the Federal Ministry for Education and Research (BMBF) has initiated the new funding measure "Middle East Regional Water Research Cooperation Program (MEWAC)".
+To this end, the Federal Ministry for Education and Research (BMBF) has initiated the funding measure "Middle East Regional Water Research Cooperation Program (MEWAC)".
 The aim is to contribute to enhancing water security in the Middle East across national borders by funding the development of new technologies and concepts that will increase water use efficiency and promote integrated water resource management.

 Many regions in the Middle East are highly dependent on reservoirs and groundwater resources for their water supply.
 However, groundwater supplies are often recharged at low rates and will be largely depleted in a few decades at current rates of withdrawal.
 The level of competition for water is already high, characterized by an overuse of water resources, worsening living conditions and the loss of ecosystems.
 In addition, this region is particularly affected by global climate change.
 The increasing amount of wastewater caused by population and economic growth meets an inadequate wastewater infrastructure combined with unused potential for water reuse.